 - Features & Functionality:

 - Backup Client Base Online – Client databases need some sort of backup system to ensure the safety and longevity of your valuable data.
-An online backup system is deal so that you can access it anywhere.
+An online backup system is ideal so that you can access it anywhere.
 However, you will also want to be sure they employ the best safety standards for all your client data.

 - Reporting and Analysis – Does the software offer a number of reporting tools and data visualizations?
 Are the reports easily downloadable and shareable?

 - Robust Search Functionality – Does the system make it easy to search and sort data in different ways?
 How far back do the results go?
 Can you narrow search terms to get the most relevant data for your query?